pgschema/.github/profile/README.md

 > [!NOTE]
-> Brought to you by [Bytebase](https://www.bytebase.com/), open-source database DevSecOps platform.
+> pgschema has been moved to the new home under the pgplex umbrella 👉 https://github.com/pgplex/pgschema

 Declarative schema migration for Postgres